Cover

 What Is a CORS Error and Why Does It Happen?

-Cross-Origin Resource Sharing (CORS) is a browser security mechanism that controls whether JavaScript running on one website can access resources from another website.
-It extends the Same-Origin Policy, which serves as the browser’s fundamental trust boundary.
+Cross-Origin Resource Sharing (CORS) is a browser security mechanism that controls whether JavaScript running on one website can access resources from another.
+It extends the Same-Origin Policy (SOP) — the browser’s fundamental security boundary that prevents one site from reading data belonging to another.

-Any difference in these components triggers a cross-origin request, which requires explicit permission from the server.
+Any difference in these components makes a request cross-origin, which requires explicit permission from the target server.

 fetch('/api/users') // Relative URL